 "Can I use both in parallel?"

-Theoretically yes, practically — waste.
+Technically yes, practically — for most realtors it's a waste.
 Hootsuite costs at least 370 ₪/month on top of BuzzPost.
 For what?
 One daily post to a page with 200 followers.
 Negative ROI.
+The clear recommendation: start with — and usually stick to — BuzzPost, because it's the one that brings the leads.

 "But Hootsuite has integrations with certain CRMs?"

 Yes, Hootsuite integrates with Salesforce, HubSpot, and other systems.
-But most Israeli realtors don't use Salesforce — they mostly use WhatsApp.
+But most Israeli realtors don't use Salesforce — they mostly use WhatsApp, which is exactly where BuzzPost routes inquiries.
 Hootsuite's integrations are less relevant to the Israeli market.

 "Does BuzzPost have analytics?"